bysnupy/memos/Linux/Cmds__network1.md

 ## ip command practice

 ### Introduction
-the interface configuration files into /etc/sysconfig/network-scripts/. the interfaca configuration files were named ifcfg-IFNAME
+the interface configuration files into /etc/sysconfig/network-scripts/ the interface active settings were shown /sys/class/net/ the interfaca configuration files were named ifcfg-IFNAME

 Network interface name has rules: